nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 invalid inputs.

 Our organisation made use of equivalence partitions to tests for the types of commands that can be executed.
-The rationale is that since we have a relavtively large number of variants for each command, we needed to test all possible inputs and partitions.
+The rationale is that since we have a relatively large number of variants for each command, we needed to test all possible inputs and partitions.

 ## **Testing Parsers**